-A highly experienced attorney, Greg has served as regional counsel and national coordinating counsel for several insurance carriers.
-His experience includes the handling of critical issues such as determinations of the duty to defend and indemnify under both primary and excess / umbrella policies, additional insured issues, rights to independent counsel, agency issues, rescission, reformation, contractual liability claims, contribution claims and the multiple theories of allocation used therein, subrogation, tender issues, triggers of coverage, exhaustion, estoppel, waiver, duties of the insured, aggregate issues, occurrence theories, apportionment amongst carriers, exclusionary clauses of all types (i.e., earth movement, pollution, prior/continuing loss, completed operations), breach of the implied covenant, reimbursement rights of both carriers and insureds, notice issues, policy interpretation, "other insurance" disputes, mold issues and advertising and personal injury coverages.
+Greg has served as regional counsel and national coordinating counsel for several insurance carriers and has provided advice on claims in nearly all 50 states.
+His experience includes handling critical issues such as determinations of the duty to defend and indemnify under both primary and excess/umbrella policies, additional insured issues, rights to independent counsel, agency issues, rescission, reformation, contractual liability claims, contribution claims and the multiple theories of allocation used therein, subrogation, tender issues, triggers of coverage, exhaustion, estoppel, waiver, duties of the insured, aggregate issues, occurrence theories, apportionment amongst carriers, exclusionary clauses of all types, breach of the implied covenant, reimbursement rights of both carriers and insureds, notice issues, policy interpretation, "other insurance" disputes, and mold issues.

 - Obtained outright dismissals of insurance company clients in multiple multi-million dollar construction defect, bad faith and contribution lawsuits throughout the United States without a penny being paid.